Start Scuba Diving: A Beginner’s Complete Guide

 Step 4: Start Diving

-After certification, you can dive without an instructor — but always with a buddy.
-If you don’t have one, dive centers can pair you with another diver, or assign a guide or instructor
+After certification, you can dive without an instructor—but always with a buddy.
+If you don’t have one, dive centers can pair you with another diver or assign a guide or instructor.
+For added peace of mind, it’s strongly recommended to have diving insurance from a reliable provider such as DAN, as most standard travel insurance policies do not cover scuba diving activities.

 Step 5: Improve Through Experience

-Your first course gives you the basics — but becoming a confident diver takes practice.
-The more you dive, more comfortable you becomeand better your skills get.
+Your first course gives you the basics—but becoming a confident diver takes practice.
+The more you dive, the more comfortable you become and the stronger your skills get.

 Your First Dive After Certification